Blue Plaques in Swindon

 - The site of the national school: https://www.swindonheritageblueplaques.com/free-school.html

 Former STFC player, John Trollope MBW and some Allen family members unveiled his plaque, while Tamara Dugdale, Edith New’s great-neice, unveiled hers.

 Tom Saward of the Swindon Advertiser put together this map of where to find the blue plaques which he kindly let me use.

-‘In 1764 a free school for the working classes was provided in a cottage Newport Street, to educate 20 boys and 5 girls on land owned by the Goddard family, but very soon the number of pupils outgrew the accommodation and a two storey stone-built National School was built on the same site in 1835.
+‘In 1764 a free school for the working classes was provided in a cottage Newport Street, to educate 20 boys and 5 girls on land owned by the Goddard family.
+But soon the number of pupils outgrew the accommodation and a two storey stone-built National School was built on the same site in 1835.
 Among its pupils in the 1860s was future author, Richard Jefferies, mentioned in my Blip about Jefferies Avenue a few weeks ago.’